January 28, 2015 How Small to Medium-Sized Businesses Can Advertise on Instagram

 Contests that require entrants to post a photo or video on their personal Instagram profile that mentions and/or tags the business and/or their contest hashtag in their post’s caption copy usually get great exposure also.

 If you need tips on how to host a photo contest on Instagram, look no further than Instagram’s blog.
-Here’s an article from them that shares some good tips.
 Social Media Examiner also has a good post on this topic.

 2. Invite an Influencer to “Takeover” Your Brand’s Instagram Account